 Thank you to all of you who have reached out to me, to others, and who have continued to make a difference in people’s lives.
 Thank you all for reading my word vomit, and my attempt to speak on such a sensitive topic.

 To all of you fighting invisible battles, I see you, you got this, and I love you.
-Remember, it is ok not to be okay, and tomorrow is a new day.
+Remember, it is okay not to be okay, and tomorrow is a new day.